We are excited to announce the TSVP Thematic Program "Isogeny-Based Cryptography". The program will run from January 13 to February 28, 2026.

 Week 5 – School: "Introduction to Isogeny-based Cryptography"

 Isogeny-based cryptography is a fast-moving field, and recent developments have introduced several new techniques, making the barrier of entry particularly high for young researchers wishing to work in the field.
-To aid new researchers in the field, we aim to set up a summer school, which introduces all of the many essential tools that are used today.
-Among the topics we aim to cover are the correspondences between ideals and isogenies that give rise to both the Deuring correspondence, which is an essential part of protocols such as SQIsign, and the class group action on CM curves and oriented supersingular curves, which gives other cryptographic primitives such as CSIDH and SCALLOP.
+To aid new researchers in the field is the aim of this "summer" school, which introduces all of the many essential tools that are used today.
+Among the topics to be covered are the correspondences between ideals and isogenies that give rise to both the Deuring correspondence, which is an essential part of protocols such as SQIsign, and the class group action on CM curves and oriented supersingular curves, which gives other cryptographic primitives such as CSIDH and SCALLOP.
 Further, higher dimensional abelian varieties and isogenies between these have recently become an integral part of isogeny-based cryptography, providing huge improvements to many existing protocols, as well as creating new protocols.
-Thus, this will naturally also be a big focus in the summer school.

 Week 6 – Efficient implementations: This research group will tackle the problem of efficient software and hardware implementations of isogeny-based protocols.
 Potential projects could include hardware acceleration for isogenies or side-channel resistant implementations of SQIsign.